eastern-mennonite-university/wcsc-metroalerts/README.md

 This project was never intended to be deployed on an open port.
 Because of that there are possible issues, like ```DEBUG == True``` in Django settings.
 You have been warned.

 ### About:
 A live WMATA Metro map that shows where incidents are located, where maintenance is happening, and if there are any service advisories.
 It uses the email that MetroAlerts sends notifications to.
-Make sure to use a dedicated email account, or set rules that send WMATA messages to folders called 'alerts' and 'advisories'.
-The code could pull down random stuff you don't want stored locally.
-The email protocols this project supports is Gmail and Maildir Imap.
-Mbox is not in my scope.
-The Imap implementation has no way of pulling down emails on it's own, you'll need an email client that supports Maildir.
+Make sure to use a dedicated email account and set rules that send WMATA messages to two folders called 'alerts' and 'advisories'.
+If you don't the code could pull down random stuff you don't want and then store it locally.
+The email protocols this project supports are ```Gmail``` and ```Maildir IMAP```. ```Mbox``` is not in my scope.
+The ```IMAP``` implementation in this project has no way of pulling down emails on it's own.
+You'll need an email client that supports ```Maildir```.
 I have personally been using Thunderbird.

 ### Software notes: